Johannes Gessner

 Welcome

-I am a PhD student in Economics at the University of Mannheim.
+I am a postdoctoral research fellow at the Toulouse School of Economics.

 My main research interests are environmental economics, applied microeconomics, innovation economics and transportation.